Chrome Flags: Useful Settings Worth Enabling (2026)

 What to Skip

 A large portion of chrome://flags is not worth your time.
+In Chrome 151 the page lists 568 experiments; maybe a dozen matter to a normal user.
 Typical categories to ignore:

 - UI experiments with no functional difference